What are Control Charts in Excel?

 The final type of control chart is this.
 For this, we need one more additional data i.e. what is the opening value of data point.

 Copy the above table to worksheet; this time, insert Volume-Open-High-Low-Close chart.

 So, now we will have below the designed chart below.

 You can do all the settings, formatting, and many other things as per your wish.

 This has been a guide to Control Charts in Excel.
-Here we discuss the top 4 types of control chart in excel along with how they are created with practical examples and downloadable excel template.
+Here we discuss the top 4 types of control charts in excel along with how they are created with practical examples and downloadable excel template.
 You can learn more about excel functions from the following articles –